Kubernetes: deploy Laravel the easy way

 Deploying a Laravel Application to Minikube

-You can run Kubernetes on several cloud hosting providers such as Google Cloud Engine and Amazon Web Services.
-In this tutorial, you will run the application on Minikube, a tool that makes it easy to run Kubernetes locally.
+In this tutorial, you will run the application on Minikube — a tool that makes it easier to run Kubernetes locally.

-Similar to Vagrant, Minikube is merely a Virtual Machine that contains a Kubernetes platform and Docker.
-You will need both to deploy your application as a Docker container and scale it to three instances using Kubernetes.
+Similar to Vagrant, Minikube is merely a Virtual Machine that contains a Kubernetes cluster.

-To follow with this demonstration, you will need the following installed on your local system:
+To follow with this demonstration, you will need the following tools installed in your computer:

 Are you having problems installing and running these applications on Windows?
 Check out the article Getting started with Docker and Kubernetes on Windows 10, for a step by step guide.